All Products

 Monitored Object

-The object for which you want to check the data quality.
-The default value is the current table.
+The object for data quality checks.
+By default, this is the current table.

 Data Range